 ECE 2110.
 Circuit Theory.
 4 Credits.

 Circuit elements, techniques of circuit analysis; circuit theorems; operational amplifiers; RLC circuits; natural and step responses; series, parallel and resonant circuits; sinusoidal steady-state analysis; phasers; power calculations; transformers; two-port circuits.
 CAD tools used in circuit projects.
-Corequisites: APSC 2113, PHYS 1022, and PHYS 2016.
+Corequisites: APSC 2113; and PHYS 1022 or PHYS 1026.
 (Fall and spring, Every Year).